How to Master Adhesive Selection for Industrial Applications

 Solvent cements versus standard glues for plastics

 Solvent cements like WC105 create a molecular weld rather than a standard surface bond.
-This results in a clear joint with 90 per cent light transmission that is as strong as the original plastic material when tested to destruction.
+This results in a clear joint with 90 per cent light transmission, as strong as the original plastic material when tested to destruction.

 Lucy Mackay